MA Interaction Design

-The MA Interaction Design is a one-year, full time taught studio-based course, which focuses on the design of digital applications, products, experiences, systems and services.
-Led by a human-centered approach, the MA brings together candidates from a range of creative and technical fields and prepares graduates to play a leading role in the development of emerging technology in society.
+The MA Interaction Design at NCAD is a 12-month, studio-based taught course, which focuses on the design of digital applications, products, experiences, systems and services.
+Led by a human-centered approach, the course brings together candidates from a range of creative and technical fields and prepares graduates to play a leading role in the development of emerging technology in society.

 Students are exposed to a broad range of topics and real-world contexts through projects with industry and external stakeholders and through engagement with design practitioners and visiting academics.
 Through project work students engage in fieldwork connecting with the local community, businesses and organisations.
 Covering the theoretical and practical aspects of the discipline, the course encourages students to design from both a pragmatic and speculative perspective, to imagine things as they might be and not necessarily as they are.